OpenTechSchool-Brussels/generative-art-with-processing/Particle-system.markdown

 ```

 ##e) Laws of attraction##
 Enough already with the particles!! ....
 One last thing?
 Ok, one last.
 This time let's focus on the update part, the behavior of the particles.
 Up to know, they were attracted to the mouse cursor or to static positions.
-A particle really gets neat when particules interact with each other.
+A particle really gets neat when particles interact with each other.
 We had that with graphism (the lines).
 Now we'll have it in their behavior by making them attracted by each other.
-In short, for each particle, you need to apply the calculus we did to with the mouse position, but now to all the other particules' position.
+In short, for each particle, you need to apply the calculus we did to with the mouse position, but now to all the other particles' position.
 Some for loop in the making...

 Try to imagine or even code it yourself.
 But if you're curious, here is one possible solution (you'll see that in it, we separated the update loop in two.
 One part specially for the acceleration update, and then for both the speed and position).
 Here, getting the right acceleration is a more complex process, so we start from zero, and add up until we have the right value.
 Up to you to check back the parameters and see which are the most fit.